Efly

 Efly was an airline based in Malta.
 It operated commercial, charter and ad-hoc flights.
 It briefly operated a route between Malta and Catania, Sicily, with hopes to provide a luxury service at low cost.

 History

 Efly was a low-cost carrier established by Luigi Crisipino and fellow business partners, to provide luxurious, low cost flights with service to several destinations throughout Europe, beginning with London's Gatwick Airport.

-The airline leased four aircraft, but only one aircraft was delivered to the airline in Malta.
+The airline leased four aircraft, but only one aircraft was delivered to the airline, in Malta.
 The airline failed to obtain its license to operate as a commercial airline, but it could fly its sole aircraft.
 In September 2009, weeks after Luigi Crisipino's resignation, the airline began operations operating an inaugural flight of 56 passengers.

-On November 5, 2009, the airline ceased operations due to tough competition on its Malta-Catania route, and struggles with entry permits and vehicle ramp access at Malta International Airport.
+On November 5, 2009, the airline ceased operation due to tough competition on its Malta-Catania route, and struggles with entry permits and vehicle ramp access at Malta International Airport.

 Destinations

-Former destinations that Efly flew to (as of October 22, 2009):
+Destinations that Efly flew to in 2009: